Why Local LLMs Hallucinate When Your AI Agent Has Search

 The question is whether your agent is allowed to guess.

-If the task requires real numbers, guessing isn’t intelligence.
-It’s a production incident waiting to happen.
+If your system produces numbers, guessing isn’t intelligence.
+It’s a production bug with a confident tone.

 This is part of my series on building AI agents in production.
-Related posts: Why AI Agents Fail in Production, Error Handling Patterns, Testing AI Agents, and Monitoring AI Agents.
+The architectural fix is in Why AI Agents Need APIs, Not Search.
+For a deeper look at confident hallucinations passing every structural check, see My AI Agent Passed Every Check.
+67% of It Was Wrong..
+Related: Why AI Agents Fail in Production, Error Handling Patterns, Testing AI Agents, and Monitoring AI Agents.

 Kevin Tan